opeokupe/capstone-ai-ml/README.md

 My career is based on implementing Salesforce, a customer relationship system.
 Customer acquisition and churn are common and costly parts of the customer lifecylce.
 Being able to predict customers that are likely to churn can, in theory, help businesses prevent or mitigate the risks.

-The Dataset for this project is from Kaggle: https://www.kaggle.com/datasets/imsparsh/churn-risk-rate-hackerearth-ml/?select=sample_submission.csv.
-If you are interested in similar projects, visit kaggle or https://www.interviewquery.com/p/data-science-projects-for-students

 Project